Q. What are my obligations as an enrolled EB?

 A.

-There are no 'ENTRUST funds'.
-We are the Regulator of the Landfill Communities Fund (LCF) and we do not provide or distribute funds in any way.
+There are no 'Entrust funds'.
+We are the Regulator of the LCF and we do not provide or distribute funds in any way.
 You can find out about how to obtain LCF funding from our finding funding page.

 Q. Does my organisation fit the criteria required to enrol as an Environmental Body (EB)?